 If you see a wire of different color, say Yellow in the ‘C’ terminal of your current thermostat, most probably it should be your ‘C’ wire.
 You can verify this by opening the circuit board of your furnace, and make sure the same color wire is connected to the ‘C’ terminal on the furnace circuit board.
 Take a look at the image given below.

 I hope that was very clear!
-You now know how to look for a c wire or common wire in your heating system wiring.
-If you already have a C wire in place, you just need to connect the same C wire to the new thermostat (when you replace the old model).
-It is very simple and pretty straight forward.
-Read the installation manual of the new thermostat you buy and wire the device accordingly.
+You now know how to look for a c wire or common wire in your heating system wiring, and how to connect it to the furnace.